Is Alcohol a Stimulant or a Depressant?

 It can be helpful to note the differences between alcohol abuse and dependence.
 Abusing alcohol is binge drinking, despite the social and personal consequences that can be faced as a result.
 Alcohol dependence can also include symptoms such as increased tolerance for alcohol, seeking out contexts that primarily include drinking, withdrawal symptoms, drinking to avoid hangover symptoms, and problems quitting drinking after concerted efforts.

-Research indicates that individuals that start drinking alcohol at a young age are at higher risk to develop addiction later in life.
-Heavy underage drinking is considered even higher risk, as alcohol can impact cognitive brain development.
+Research indicates that individuals who start drinking alcohol at a young age are at higher risk of developing addiction later in life.
+Heavy underage drinking is considered an even higher risk, as alcohol can impact cognitive brain development.
 Underage drinking also contributes to alcohol-related accidents and deaths.
-Considering alcohol impacts judgment and discernment, this puts adolescents at even more risk for making harmful mistakes with negative consequences.
+Considering that alcohol impacts judgment and discernment, this puts adolescents at even more risk for making harmful mistakes with negative consequences.

 Alcohol addiction is understood by most as a chronic disease.
 The American Society of Addiction Medicine defines alcoholism as a type of substance addiction, which impacts the reward, memory, and motivation systems of the brain.
 The American Medical Association (AMA) identified that alcoholism was an official illness in 1956.
 It was further specified in 1991 that alcoholism was classified as a psychiatric and medical disorder.
 Scientists identify chronic disease as a long-lasting condition that can be controlled, yet not cured.